ThatBryan/ThatBryan.github.io/_projects/Iconoclasm.md

 #### <b>TiMi Studio: Networking & Demo session:  <a name = "TiMi"></a>

-During the semester break, we were contacted by the school's career services and invited to a networking and demo session with TiMi Studio's Technical Director, Principal Audio Designer, and other representatives!
+During the semester break, we were contacted by the school's career services and invited to a networking and demo session with TiMi Studio's Technical Director, Principal Audio Designer and other representatives!

 <div class = "no-padding-bottom">
     <img src="/images/Iconoclasm/timi1.jpg" width="100%" height="100%">